heptarch/heptarch.github.io/drafts/demon.md

 The network made it as far as the General Post Office on St Martin's le Grand, a few years later and miles southwest, before arriving at its ultimate terminus.
 Although the
-Post Office continued to use the network in a desultory fashion, it was abandoned in the 70s.
+Post Office used the network in a desultory fashion into the 70s, it was officially discontinued in 1874.

 But the